General Terms and Conditions (GTC) e-tickets

-The fares of the Swiss transport companies (TC), particularly Tariff 600 (T600 general passenger tariff) plus the currently valid version of the fare regulations set down for ZVV’s fare schedule 651.8, the Z-Pass fare schedule 651.30 and the night supplement fare 651.31, apply to the transport of passengers holding electronic tickets (e-tickets).
+The fares of the Swiss transport companies (TC), particularly Tariff 600 (common ancillary fare conditions for National Direct Service and the regional fare networks) plus the currently valid version of the fare regulations set down for ZVV’s fare schedule 651.8 and the Z-Pass fare schedule 651.30 apply to the transport of passengers holding electronic tickets (e-tickets).

 The tariff information can be viewed both at ZVV’s staffed sales outlets and online (see Section 15 of these GTC for web links).

 In addition to the fares, the following provisions shall apply between the users of the ticket shop at zvv.ch (hereinafter referred to as the ‘Ticket Shop’) and ZVV’s app (hereinafter referred to as the ‘ZVV app’) or the holders of e-tickets purchased there (hereinafter referred to as the ‘Customer’) and ZVV.